Namirafathani/Dev-MyQuadcopter/README.md

 # Dev-MyQuadcopter

-# Create the world of simulation add with aruco
-# Adding the model pickup to the simulation
+Documentation for Create the world of simulation add with aruco + Adding the model pickup to the simulation
 Caution: This is only for PX4-Autopilot v1.14.
 The other version may have another difference.

 Basically, You can actually running the simulation with open the PX4-Autopilot, and run this on the terminal